 How to Get Started with Schema Markup

-Schema Markup is critical to being understood in 2018.
-To get started, I recommend you firstly add Schema Markup to define your or your client’s business.
+Schema Markup is critical to being understood.
+To get started, I recommend you firstly add local business Schema Markup to define your or your client’s business.
 We recommend you add the Schema Markup for the business on your homepage.
 Use detailed Schema Markup to describe exactly what type of local business it is, and use Wikipedia to make it very specific.

 Schema.org has defined a LONG list of Local Business Types.
 Always pick the most specific type.
 I recommend following the Ultimate Guide for Local Business Schema Markup to guide you on what properties to use to get the best results.
 This guide takes you through the process of creating your Schema Markup with plenty of detail, and using Wikipedia and maps to create rich, robust markup.

 The reason that your homepage/business is the first thing to optimize is so that we can refer to it with your other pages.
 For example, if you offer Services, we want to define your business as the organization that is delivering the service.
 If you manufacture a product, we want to define the business as the Manufacturer.

 After you’ve optimized your homepage, I recommend you also add markup to your contact page (in Schema Markup this is known as a Contact Point) followed by your services and products.
 In my next blog, I’ll share some best practices for optimizing your services pages.